sathyanarayanant/skiing/README.md

 ## Finding best path
 1. given current point find the left, right, top, bottom points.
+2. for each of left, right, top, bottom
-2. if (height is lesser than current) get best_path from cache append current point to it
+3.    get best path from cache and append current point
+4. choose the best path out of 4

 # Coding structure
 Most of the logic is implemented as stateless helper (or utility) functions that can be easily tested.